-Your first inspection should be to check the fuses to determine if they have failed and that the circuit breakers have not overloaded.
+If you are just having problems with one certain item inside the camper not working properly, your first inspections should be to check the main 12v camper fuses to determine if one of them has failed and that the circuit breakers have not overloaded.
 If either of these has occurred, isolate the cause of the overloading or short circuit and rectify the problem before operating the camper electrical systems again.

-Then check that the three prong or 7-pin plug between the camper and the truck is still connected properly.
-If you find these areas in good condition, then the problem might be the battery source.
+If the first inspections have not solved your electrical issue, then check that the three prong marine trolling motor plug between the camper and the truck is still connected properly.
+If you find these areas in good condition, then the problem might be the battery source or could also be one of the in-line fuses connected to the aux. camper battery.

-Next check the electrical connections on the battery to insure they are tight.
-Then check the connections on the battery separator (usually located in the cabinets), thermal breaker (if equipped) usually located on the fire wall inside your trucks' engine compartment, and automotive battery.
-If you find all of these connections to be tight, and your automotive battery is good, then the problem might be that the auxiliary battery might need to be recharged or replaced.
-Have a service facility check the condition of the battery before replacing.
-If you find one light bulb is not operating, it is usually a bulb.
+Next check the electrical connections on the aux. camper battery(s) to ensure they are tight.
+Then check the following connections ... the battery separator & wiring (usually located under the front camper seating near the aux. camper battery compartment), the thermal breaker fuse (usually located on the fire wall inside your trucks' engine compartment), and the connections at your trucks' starting battery.
+If you find all of these connections to be tight, and your automotive battery is good, then the problem might be that the auxiliary battery inside the camper needs to be recharged or replaced.
+Have your local automotive service facility check the condition of the battery before replacing.